• Home

 • Recipes

-You are here: Home / Baby Boomers - Women Over 50 / Self Improvement / How to Survive the Holidays When You’re Under Heavy Stress
+You are here: Home / Baby Boomers - Women Over 50 / Self Improvement / How to Survive the Holidays When You’re Stressed Out

-How to Survive the Holidays When You’re Under Heavy Stress
+How to Survive the Holidays When You’re Stressed Out

-Dr. Alyssa Dweck is a New York-based OBGYN and author of The Complete A to Z of the V. She has come up with several tips to survive the holidays and the “hangover” that comes with it.
+Dr. Alyssa Dweck is a New York-based OBGYN and author of The Complete A to Z of the V. She shared several tips with me to survive the holidays and the “hangover” that comes afterward.

 Be mindful of the activities you choose to partake in.
 Don’t overschedule yourself.
-It’s okay if you don’t make every party and you certainly don’t have to over-extend yourself as a hostess or host.
-Say no, if it means more anxiety, like having to shop for an expensive party dress or endure a room full of relatives with opposing political views.
-Who needs the angst?
-You also don’t have to eat all the sugary treats sitting in your office or at parties because you know you’ll pay for it later.
+It’s okay if you don’t attend every party and you certainly don’t have to over-extend yourself as a hostess or host.
+Say no, if it will cause you anxiety, like having to find the perfect dress or getting into fights with relatives.
+Angst is the last thing you need.

 Save your energy so you can use it when you need it